Bill Moyers: Bill Moyers Journal (2007–2010)

 On April 25, 2007, Moyers returned to PBS with Bill Moyers Journal.
 In the first episode, "Buying the War", Moyers investigated what he called the general media's shortcomings in the runup to the War in Iraq.
 "Buying the War" won an Emmy at the 29th Annual News & Documentary Emmy Awards (2008) for Best Report in a News Magazine.

 On November 20, 2009, Moyers announced that he would be retiring from his weekly show on April 30, 2010.

 Moyers & Company (2012–2015)

 In August 2011, Moyers announced a new hour-long weekly interview show, Moyers & Company, which premiered in January 2012.
 In that same month, Moyers also launched BillMoyers.com.
 Later reduced to a half hour, Moyers & Company was produced by Public Affairs Television and distributed by American Public Television.
 The show has been heralded as a renewed fulfillment of public media's stated mission to air news and views unrepresented or underrepresented in commercial media.

 The program concluded on January 2, 2015.

+Frontline (2024)

+In 2024 Frontline aired an episode created by Moyers entitled Two American Families: 1991-2024, which had been filmed over 34 years.
+The documentary followed two families from Milwaukee, struggling to survive in changing economies.